Written by, Bojana Atanasovska

 Teacher | £25,539 | £20,300 | £23,356 |

-Even though salaries in London are above the national average, they still fall short of the amount one would need to lead a comfortable life in the city.
+Even though salaries in London are above the national average, they still fall short.

 The cost of living in London is notoriously high, while the number of industries that have kept up with the rising cost of rent, food, and other essentials, remains low.
 So before you move to London, carefully analyse all living expenses and see if your salary can cover them.